 Let’s take a closer look.
 The branches of our mindmap are grouped in a particular way.
-In the middle, there are two sections of basic knowledge on which any data science projects are built, namely mathematics and statistics and programming languages.
+In the middle, there are two sections of asic knowledge on which any data science projects are built, namely mathematics and statistics and programming languages.

-As we are talking about the science that is based on the data, it's evident that one of the fundamental knowledge here is math.
+As we are talking about the science that is based on the data, it's evident that one of the fundamental knowledges here is math.
 Each algorithm in machine learning is based on mathematical grounds, and it is necessary to understand the basics of linear algebra, probability theory, and classical statistics.

-The entire right-hand side is directly related to the data science sphere.
+The entire right-hand side of the mindmap is directly related to the data science sphere.
 It is a broad concept, which combines three very large areas: robotics, machine learning, and reinforcement learning with a further branching of these areas.
 The main task of the manager at this point is to know what are the general algorithms of machine learning, in which industries they can be applied, and which use cases can they solve.

 Data science relies on creating and consuming data, which must be available when and where it is needed.
 This is the exact purpose of data storages.
 Data storage is a technology of archiving data in a convenient form.
 You should be aware of the fundamental difference between SQL and NoSQL databases, why you need the cloud services, what services provide a more convenient and understandable interface, what exactly do you need for particular tasks and other details.